-- Shorts, dresses, and skirts should be no shorter than the wearer's fingertips when arms are extended at the side. - Shoes are required at all times. (tennis shoes or appropriately requested shoes for P.E. may be required.) - Headwear is not to be worn in the building (includes bandanas and triangular scarves, stocking caps, or hoods) exceptions may be made at administrative discretion. - Blankets are not to be "worn"/used during class time. - Special safety equipment or protective clothing must be worn when required for the health and safety of students. - Any clothing which is considered obscene, offensive, revealing, or has profanity will not be allowed. - The wearing of armbands, buttons, or badges bearing slogans or sayings shall be permitted unless obscene according to current legal standard, libelous, or likely to create a clear and present danger because of the commission of lawful acts, or it disrupts the operation of the school. - No clothing promoting drug/tobacco or alcohol-related information through pictures, words, or slogans. - No face paint. - No shoes, accessories, or apparel that would be damaging to school property. - Headwear, backpacks, purses, jackets, and coats are to be left in the student's locker during the school day. - Students may not wear clothing that exposes undergarments or is see-through. - Crop tops will not be permitted. - All shirts must cover all undergarments and must fully cover a student's mid-section, including stomach, back, sides of the body, and chest area. - Rips and tears in pants should extend no higher than the bottom of the wearer's fingertips when arms are extended to the sides. - Student dress should be professional to reflect a professional environment.
+- Shorts, dresses, and skirts should be no shorter than the wearer's fingertips when arms are extended at the side. - Shoes are required at all times. (tennis shoes or appropriately requested shoes for P.E. may be required.) - Headwear is not to be worn in the building (includes bandanas and triangular scarves, stocking caps, or hoods) exceptions may be made at administrative discretion. - Blankets are not to be "worn"/used during class time. - Special safety equipment or protective clothing must be worn when required for the health and safety of students. - Any clothing which is considered obscene, offensive, revealing, or has profanity will not be allowed. - Any clothing that promotes nudity, pornography or represents the interpretation (examples include but not limited to Playboy, branding symbols). - The wearing of armbands, buttons, or badges bearing slogans or sayings shall be permitted unless obscene according to current legal standard, libelous, or likely to create a clear and present danger because of the commission of lawful acts, or it disrupts the operation of the school. - No clothing promoting drug/tobacco or alcohol-related information through pictures, words, or slogans. - No face paint. - No shoes, accessories, or apparel that would be damaging to school property. - Headwear, backpacks, purses, jackets, and coats are to be left in the student's locker during the school day. - Students may not wear clothing that exposes undergarments or is see-through. - Crop tops will not be permitted. - All shirts must cover all undergarments and must fully cover a student's mid-section, including stomach, back, sides of the body, and chest area. - Rips and tears in pants should extend no higher than the bottom of the wearer's fingertips when arms are extended to the sides. - Student dress should be professional to reflect a professional environment.